 Sure, thoughts may arbitrarily pop in and out of your mind during your mindfulness meditation practice, but such occurrences are inevitable.
 It is only when we become lost in thought – that is, when we are thinking without being aware that we are thinking – when we open the flood gates to experiencing an influx of unwanted emotions, such as fear, anger, and shame.

 You can use your sense of touch to increase your equanimity in what appears to be in an infinite amount of ways, such as by noticing the way it feels as you grip the steering wheel when driving or by making a conscious effort to notice the way your skin feels as the warm water in the shower makes contact with it.
-There truly is an exorbitant amount of ways you can use your sense of touch to help you remain present.
+There truly is an exorbitant amount of ways you can use your sense of touch to help you remain present and to further improve your mindfulness meditation practice.

 How to Meditate Using Your Sense of HEARING

-Our sense of hearing is another very important sense that we often take for granted.
+Our sense of hearing is another very important sense that we often take for granted and one that is key for learning how to meditate.
 We often drown out most of the sounds around us in any given situation as our thoughts, ideas, and emotions oftentimes steal away our attention.
 This truly is a shame because by doing so, we are missing out on untapped reservoirs of equanimity.

-Other sounds with which you can use as tools to help anchor you into the present moment can be the sounds made during busy traffic, the background noise of commerce as you sit down for a cup of coffee at your local coffee shop, the sound of the wind as it combs through the trees, birds chirping, raindrops falling on the ground, music playing, food sizzling as it cooks, and so on ad infinitum.
+Other sounds with which you can use as mindfulness meditation tools can be the sounds made during busy traffic, the background noise of commerce as you sit down for a cup of coffee at your local coffee shop, the sound of the wind as it combs through the trees, birds chirping, raindrops falling on the ground, music playing, food sizzling as it cooks, and so on ad infinitum.

 When you walk outside and decide you are going to do your absolute best to use your sense of hearing to be mindful, it truly is a remarkable experience to have as you become aware of sounds that you were not aware even existed.